forcequitOS/Weave/README.md

 ## Features:

-A slick design native to macOS, with features like toolbar customization, translucency, SF Symbols, and the San Francisco font
+A slick design native to macOS, with features like toolbar customization, native tabbing, and SF Symbols

-macOS tabbing and multi-window support
+Brings the macOS world into your browser, with translucency effects, the San Francisco font, and your accent color automatically integrated across a wide range of websites

 Favicon and page title loading support

-An extremely basic attempt at adblocking
+Adblocking built directly in

 Completely WebKit and SwiftUI based, extremely lightweight and efficient